-In the era of this evolving world, the people have forgotten the purpose of life especially, the youth that has lost the right track and is facing a lack of passion, compassion, and motivation in their lives.
+In the era of this evolving world, people have forgotten the purpose of life especially, the youth that has lost the right track and is facing a lack of passion, compassion, and motivation in their lives.
 The youth of this current era is facing depression, anxiety, and many other mental health issues which are continuously growing.
 When we look for advice and motivation, we just find a bunch of people online who are just selling worldly desires on the label of motivation and bringing people towards the love and luxuries of this world rather than motivating them towards the success that will be beneficial for both, this world as well as hereafter?
 The one who can advise us the best is the one who created us, our originator, our creator, and our sustainer.
-Allah Almighty has filled the Holy Quran with advice for mankind so they ponder over it, act upon it so that they become successful.
+Allah Almighty has filled the Holy Quran with advice for mankind so they ponder over it, and act upon it so that they become successful.
 Allah Almighty says in the

 “Indeed, We have made the Qur’ān easy for seeking advice.
 So, is there one to heed to the advice?”
 (Quran 54:32)

 Allah Almighty has mentioned the advice of a person who was so wise that Allah Almighty Himself has mentioned him in the Holy Quran.
 That person was Luqman A.S and these pieces of advice were given by him to his son.
-Each of the pieces of advice contains an in-depth meaning which contains the success of this world and in the hereafter.
+Each of the pieces of advice contains an in-depth meaning that contains the success of this world and in the hereafter.
 Allah Almighty mentioned Luqman A.S in the Holy Quran and said:

 We gave wisdom to Luqmān, and said, “Be grateful to Allah;” and whoever is grateful is, in fact, grateful for his benefit, and whoever is ungrateful, then Allah is free of all needs, worthy of all praise.”
 (Quran 31:12)

-His sources of wisdom can be identified through a Hadith mentioned in Muwatta of Imam Malik that someone asked “What has brought you to what we see?” meaning his high rank.
+His sources of wisdom can be identified through a Hadith mentioned in the Muwatta of Imam Malik that someone asked “What has brought you to what we see?” meaning his high rank.
 Luqman said,

 “Truthful speech, fulfilling the trust, and leaving what does not concern me.” ( Muwatta Imam Malik)

-(Remember) when Luqmān said to his son, while he was advising him,
+(Remember) When Luqmān said to his son, while he was advising him,

 “My dear son, do not ascribe partners to Allah.
 Indeed, ascribing partners to Allah (shirk) is a grave transgression.”